-David Thomas interviewed about the latest Pere Ubu album, “20 Years in a Montana Missile Silo”
+David Thomas of Pere Ubu interviewed about “20 Years in a Montana Missile Silo”

 By Bob Gourley | Published on November 19, 2017